 Minimise Paper Use

 It’s time to chant a new slogan, “Go Paperless.”
-Each and every industry makes use of paper to generate marketing supplies like brochures and leaflets.
+Each industry makes use of paper to generate marketing supplies like brochures and leaflets.
 The materials are crucial to sending information to their targeted customers.

-However, the industries should minimise the use of paper to protect the environment.
+However, industries should minimise the use of paper to protect the environment.
 But how?
 Let’s read some of the tips.

 - Do not send attendee packs before the start of the event.
 Instead, hand it out to the attendees when they arrive at the event.
 It minimises paper usage and eliminates duplication chances.